Back to NCOER Bullets

 o does not prefer to be in a leadership position, does not command respect from subordinates

-o failed to understand the difference between "taking care of the troops" and following orders
+o SSG is uncooperative and fails to understand the difference between "taking care of troops" and following orders.
+His combative attitude is counter-productive and a liability to this Command.

 o has difficulty understanding, acknowledging, and accepting constructive criticism, thus limiting his potential